-Walk down the aisles of a dollar store during the holidays and it is easy to fill a cart full of treasures that can be used for literacy activities throughout the year.
+Walk down the aisles of a dollar store during the holidays and it is easy to fill a cart full of treasures that can be used for phonological awareness activities throughout the year.

 Phonemic awareness is the ability to break a word down into its individual speech sounds (example: the word bug is made up of three separate phonemes- /b/ /u/ and /g/).